OrlandoR4/PicoTracker/README.md

 please re-do the calibration as many times as needed

 ***
-> Example circuit with a breadboard
+> Example circuit with a breadboard (forwards axis points from the pico towards the USB cable in the provided code)

 ![Example circuit with a breadboard](/example/breadboard_circuit.jpg)
 ***